I stitch new worlds from softness, care, and memory.

 Bio

 Shruti Gaonkar (b.
 1984, Mumbai, India) is an interdisciplinary artist, architect, and facilitator whose work moves through textiles, performance, material archives, and collective imagination.
-Rooted in postcolonial feminist thought, her practice weaves tactile ecologies of queer softness, radical care, and embodied memory across installations, sculptures, participatory workshops, and research-led projects.
+Rooted in postcolonial feminist thought, her practice weaves tactile ecologies of queer softness, radical care, and embodied memory across installations, soft sculptures, participatory workshops, and research-led projects.
+Working with natural fibres, found textiles, hand-felting, sewing, and dyeing practices, Shruti explores what she terms postcolonial softness, a form of resistance through tenderness, absurdity, acts of collective repair and speculative world-building.
+Her work engages with wool ecologies, land memory, indigenous material cultures, migrations and decolonizing archives.
+Her evolving practice includes participatory games, speculative myth-making, and soft cartographies.
+From soft beings to site-specific interventions built through collective offerings, Shruti’s work conjures spaces that are playful, raw, and emotionally charged.

 Curriculum Vitae